2018 GLAM Cross-Pollinator Registration Awards

 About the GLAM Cross-Pollinator Registration Awards

-Continuing a program initially supported generous Kress grants in 2015-2017 and with the continuing partnership of the AIC, MCN, and VRA, the Cross-Pollinator program endeavors to build bridges among our communities, bringing new voices and perspectives to our Forum–particularly those from the art museum community–and continuing our efforts at “cross-pollination” by sending accomplished DLF practitioners to valuable conferences they might not otherwise visit.
+Building on a program initially supported generous Kress grants in 2015-2017 and with the continuing partnership of the AIC, MCN, and VRA, the Cross-Pollinator program endeavors to build bridges among our communities, bringing new voices and perspectives to our Forum–particularly those from the art museum community–and continuing our efforts at “cross-pollination” by sending accomplished DLF practitioners to valuable conferences they might not otherwise visit.

 An award covers the cost of registration at one partner conference, and can be applied retroactively for a full refund if payment has already been submitted.
 Conference dates are as follows:

 - Museum Computer Network: November 13-16 2018, Denver, CO

 - Visual Resources Association: March 26-29 2019, Los Angeles, CA

 - The American Institute for Conservation: May 13-17 2019, Uncasville CT

 Awardees’ only obligations to DLF are to fully engage in the conference they attend and write a brief reflection on their experience for the DLF blog.

 To be eligible for a GLAM Cross-Pollinator Award, an applicant must be affiliated with a DLF member organization.

 Successful candidates will demonstrate a commitment to advancing research, learning, social justice, and/or the common good through the creation and/or use of digital library and museum technologies.